ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

  - UEFI capsule updates
  - TPM 2.0 and measured boot

-The BBSR ACS is built on the SystemReady ACS (https://github.com/ARM-software/arm-systemready), and thus follows the same model for building and running test cases.
+The BBSR ACS uses the same framework as the SystemReady ACS (https://github.com/ARM-software/arm-systemready), and thus follows the same model for building and running test cases.

 The BBSR ACS consists of automated and manual tests.
 Automated testcases include firmware based tests using the SCT (edk2-test) framework and OS-based tests using FWTS.